-- (1) the full legal name of the eligible person; - (2) a statement by the applicant that the applicant has good reason to believe (i) that the eligible person listed on the application is a victim of domestic violence, sexual assault, or stalking, or (ii) that the eligible person fears for the person's safety, the safety of another person who resides in the same household, or the safety of persons on whose behalf the application is made, and (iii) that the eligible person is not applying for certification as a program participant in order to avoid prosecution for a crime; - (3) a designation of the secretary of state as agent for purposes of service of process and for the purpose of receipt of mail; - (4) the phone number or numbers where the applicant or eligible person can be called by the secretary of state: - (5) the physical residential address of the eligible person, disclosure of which will increase the risk of domestic violence, sexual assault, or stalking; - (6) if mail cannot be delivered to the residential address of the eligible person, the address to which mail should be sent: - (7) a statement whether the eligible person would like information on becoming an ongoing absentee ballot recipient pursuant to section 5B.06; - (8) a statement from the eligible person that gives the secretary of state consent to confirm the eligible person's participation in Safe at Home to a third party who provides the program participant's first and last name and Safe at Home lot number listed on the program participant's card; - (9) the signature of the applicant, an indicator of the applicant's authority to act on behalf of the eligible person, if appropriate, the name and signature of any individual or representative of any person who assisted in the preparation of the application, and the date on which the application was signed; and - (10) any other information as required by the secretary of state. - Subd.
+- (1) the full legal name and date of birth of the eligible person; - (2) a statement by the applicant that the applicant has good reason to believe (i) that the eligible person listed on the application is a victim of domestic violence, sexual assault, or stalking, or (ii) that the eligible person fears for the person's safety, the safety of another person who resides in the same household, or the safety of persons on whose behalf the application is made, and (iii) that the eligible person is not applying for certification as a program participant in order to avoid prosecution for a crime; - (3) a designation of the secretary of state as agent for purposes of service of process and for the purpose of receipt of mail; - (4) the phone number or numbers where the applicant or eligible person can be called by the secretary of state; - (5) the physical residential address of the eligible person, disclosure of which will increase the risk of domestic violence, sexual assault, or stalking; - (6) if mail cannot be delivered to the residential address of the eligible person, the address to which mail should be sent; - (7) a statement whether the eligible person would like information on becoming an ongoing absentee ballot recipient pursuant to section 5B.06; - (8) a statement from the eligible person that gives the secretary of state consent to confirm the eligible person's participation in Safe at Home to a third party who provides the program participant's first and last name and date of birth or Safe at Home lot number listed on the program participant's card; - (9) the signature of the applicant, an indicator of the applicant's authority to act on behalf of the eligible person, if appropriate, the name and signature of any individual or representative of any person who assisted in the preparation of the application, and the date on which the application was signed; and - (10) any other information as required by the secretary of state. - Subd.
 2. Filing.
-Applications must be filed with the secretary of state and are subject to the provisions of section 5.15.

-- Subd.
-3. Certification.
-Upon filing a completed application, the secretary of state shall certify the eligible person as a program participant.
+Applications must be filed with the secretary of state and are subject to the provisions of section 5.15. - Subd.
+3. Certification. (a) Upon filing a completed application, the secretary of state shall certify the eligible person as a program participant.
 Program participants shall be certified for four years following the date of filing unless the certification is canceled, withdrawn or invalidated before that date.
-The secretary of state shall by rule establish a renewal procedure. - Subd.
+The secretary of state shall by rule establish a renewal procedure.

+- (b) Certification under this subdivision is for the purpose of participation in the confidentiality program established under this chapter only.
+Certification must not be used as evidence or be considered for any purpose in any civil, criminal, or administrative proceeding related to the behavior or actions giving rise to the application under subdivision 1. - Subd.
 4. Changes in information.
-Program participants or applicants must inform the secretary of state of any changes in the information submitted on the application. - Subd.
+Program participants or applicants must inform the secretary of state of a change of legal name, address, or telephone number. - Subd.
 5. Designated address.
-The secretary of state must designate a mailing address to which all mail for program participants is to be sent. - Subd.
+The secretary of state must designate a mailing address to which all mail for program participants is to be sent.
+Each program participant may have only one designated address. - Subd.
 6. Attaining age of majority.
 An individual who became a program participant as a minor assumes responsibility for changes in information and renewal when the individual reaches age 18.

-History: 2006 c 242 s 3; 2008 c 227 s 2; 2013 c 76 s 2
+History: 2006 c 242 s 3; 2008 c 227 s 2; 2013 c 76 s 2; 2018 c 109 s 2; 2018 c 213 s 8